jasminpsimform/stkiOS/README.md

 ### Users

-User id required, and need for retrieving stickers packs.
-Set it to sdk, when you receive user id.
+User id is required.
+After it specified, our SDK can provide user-specific packs customization.
+All changes to displayed packs settings are stored for thus unique keys.

+After retrieving user_id, set it to STKStickersManager with:

 ```objc
 [STKStickersManager setUserKey:@"USER_ID"];
 ```

+If you don't have logic for storing such unique id's, you can use UUID and store it to keychain, for saving between installations.

 ### Presenting